Using tax savings to grow your business

 Investing tax savings

-What if, instead of paying the net earnings out as a dividend, the company invested them?
-You'd be able to put $820 to work, not just $570.
-The $250 difference remains taxable, but only when withdrawn from the company.
-That could be years away, but in the meantime that $250 can be used for growth.
+What if, instead of paying the net earnings out as a dividend, your company invested them?
+From that $1,000 profit, you'd be able to put $890 to work inside the company, compared to only $640 if paid out as a dividend.
+The $250 difference remains taxable, but only when withdrawn, allowing it to grow in the meantime.

 Remember, you'll be taxed personally only when the money is taken out of the company, providing another potential advantage.
 You get to control the timing of the payout and also whether it's taken as salary or as a tax-advantaged dividend.